-- Cost-effective: typically, a family of four will save over £200.00 over the previous car option.
+- Cost-effective: typically, a family of four can save £150.00 over the previous car option.
 We can take larger families too (up to 10).

 - Time-effective: usually a faster way to get around the city, giving you more time to enjoy your tour.
 As London Transport advertising once proclaimed: ‘It’s quicker by tube!‘

 - Eco-friendly: kinder to the environment, and healthier too, with a little more walking involved.
 Not too much walking, but enough to burn off some excess calories!

 - Engaging: interact with the city, just like a local.

 - Iconic: adds another dimension to the London visitor experience.
 As the oldest and largest underground transit system in the world, it’s practically an attraction in itself.

 ROYAL LONDON PRIVATE TOUR – ITINERARY

 Your guide will meet you at your central London hotel or agreed meeting point at the specified time.
-Then, explore the fascination with Royalty, famously described by Prince Philip as: ‘a lunacy people enjoy!’
+Then, explore the fascination with Royalty, famously described by the late Prince Philip as: ‘a lunacy people enjoy!’
 Our Royal London Private Tour represents what London does best: palaces, pomp and ceremony.
 Depending on the day booked, the tour may also include the Changing of the Guard at Buckingham Palace.
 During the summer months, Buckingham Palace itself can be visited as an alternative to any of the other attractions.
 Skip-the-line tickets to all attractions in your itinerary will be booked and added to your tour price.